 All films must be submitted online.
 No other form of submission will be accepted.

-If your project included a large group, please designate one (1) person to submit your project ... and only one.
+If your project included a large group, please designate one (1) person to submit your project ... and only one (preferable the director, producer, or crew most able to attend).
 Each project accepted to screen will receive one (1) festival pass and a discount for additional passes.
-Should a project win either the High School or College category, only the person who submitted the project will be eligible for the scholarship.
+If you are submitting a film for your students, please clearly identify that in your film’s submission along with how to contact those filmmakers.

 Multiple submissions of the same project will not receive multiple opportunities to participate.